-Our Technical Support Department is available for assistance Monday 8am - 4pm and Tuesday - Friday 8am - 5pm central time.
+Our Technical Support Department is available for assistance Monday 8am - 4pm and Tuesday through Friday 8am - 5pm central time.
 So that we can give you better service, before you call please:

-- 1. Know the model number, the serial number and what software version you have (see serial label). - 2.
-Have your Technical Practice in front of you. - 3.
-It is best if you are on site.
+- 1. Know the model number, the serial number and what software version you have (see serial label) - 2.
+Have your Technical Practice in front of you.